wp-plugins/remote-my-project-playlist-plugin-for-wordpress/readme.txt

 * JW Player v5.3 or higher.
 This can be downloaded directly from the options page.

 == Changelog ==

+= 0.5.2 =
+BUG Fixed a problem with improper escaping of special html strings

 = 0.5.1 =
 BUG Fixed a small issue with the image gallery not wrapping text properly